kutaybulun/rev_d_shim/custom_cores/lcb/cores/shim_hw_manager/spec.md

 # Hardware Manager Core
 *Updated 2025-06-04*

-The `hw_manager` module manages the hardware system's startup, operation, and shutdown processes.
+The `shim_hw_manager` module manages the hardware system's startup, operation, and shutdown processes.
 It implements a state machine to sequence power-up, configuration, SPI subsystem enable, and error/shutdown handling.

 ## Inputs and Outputs